gxlpes/rm-project/README.md

 # Rick and Morty Project

-Project created to practice Next.js and its core features such as SSG, SSR, pages and API routes.
-The website uses the Rick and Morty API to provide dummy data to work with in both front-end and back-end.
-This project also uses TypeScript/JavaScript as its core language.
+Project created to practice Next.js and its core features such as Static Site Generation (SSG), Server-side Rendering (SSR), pages, and API routes.
+The website uses the Rick and Morty API to provide dummy data for front-end and back-end practice.
+TypeScript/JavaScript is used as the core language.

-The back-end of this application was made using features of Next.js such as handlers (req and res fully typed/provided) and api routes.
-The API communicates with the front-end using RTK Query provided by Redux-Toolkit.
+The back-end was built using Next.js handlers (with fully typed req and res) and API routes.
+The front-end communicates with the back-end through RTK Query provided by Redux-Toolkit.

-All side-data as user authentication (w/ JWT) and some other data are stored using a NoSQL database MongoDB.
-I prefered not to use moongose in this project.
+User authentication (using JWT) and other data are stored in a NoSQL database, MongoDB, without using Mongoose.

-In the front-end part of the application, CSS Modules was used as a more simplist and fast way of doing styling.
-React core fundaments were used and properly applied.
-The state managament of this application is conducted by React Toolkit and their features such as slices and dispatch functions.
+The front-end uses CSS Modules for simple and fast styling.
+The core fundamentals of React were applied, and the state management is handled by React Toolkit and its features such as slices and dispatch functions.

 Tech used: